stephcd/lesson-1/README.md

 4. How to save artifacts from a simulation so they can be downloaded later.

+## Running GridLAB-D using GitHub Actions

 You will also learn how to use a GridLAB-D subcommand to download an reference model, use the GridLAB-D powerflow solver to compute the voltage solution for the IEEE-123 model, and use the GridLAB-D output converters to generate a voltage profile PNG image that can be downloaded later for viewing.

-To view the output, select [**Actions**](https://github.com/dchassin/gridlabd-example-ieee123-voltage-profile/actions) to show the most recent simulation runs.
-Select the most recent run completed and download the artifact named `profile.png`.
+To view the output, select [**Actions**](../../actions) to show the most recent simulation runs.
+Select the most recent run completed, download, and view the PNG image artifact named **`IEEE 123 Voltage Profile`**.

-## How it works
+## Model Purpose

-The goal of this project is to plot IEEE-123 feeder voltage profile.
+The purpose of this model is to plot IEEE-123 feeder voltage profile.

 ### Workflow